 Where these criteria are met, returnship programmes have huge potential for helping forward-thinking employers tap a previously hidden talent pool.
 In this way they can improve the quality of their teams, help address diversity issues and the gender pay gap, and so much more.

-To find out how we can help you develop and fill your returnship programme with top calibre professional mothers, get in touch today.
+To find out how we can help you develop and fill your returnship programme with top calibre professional women, get in touch today.